The following visas are available to individuals who are qualified to work or train in an

 - the Australian and New Zealand Standard Classification of Occupations (ANZSCO) code for each occupation.
 The ANZSCO provides information on the skill level of jobs, qualifications and/or experience needed to work in occupations

-- caveats which exclude the use of the occupation in certain circumstances (applies to the subclass 186 and Temporary Skill Shortage visa only)
+- caveats which exclude the use of the occupation in certain circumstances (applies to the ENS and TSS visas only)

 - whether the occupation is included on the Medium and Long-term Strategic Skills List (MLTSSL), the